Management Consulting and Engineering

 The steel tower designed and built at Edwards Airforce Base, California, was used as a vertical test stand for the Solid Rocket Motor Upgrade (SRMU) in preparation for the TITAN IV space shuttle mission.
 Erected over a concrete flame deflector, the tower was designed as a braced structure equipped with peripheral platforms, and two load measurement systems used to measure the thrust force.

-The project extended between 2017 and 2019 and consisted of performing a study and recommending solutions to preserve Nahr Ibrahim's ecosystem in its middle catchment basin faced with random developments of industrial facilities.
+Scheduled over two years (2017-2019) studies were performed and solutions were recommended to preserve Nahr Ibrahim's ecosystem in its middle catchment basin faced with random developments of industrial facilities.
 Nahr Ibrahim, a jewel of the crown among Lebanon's perennial rivers, suffered from manufacturing plants, stone and marble factories, and restaurants that were built alongside its riverbed in an aggressive industrial expansion for decades.
 This resulted in dumping waste in the river causing water pollution, structural riverbed alteration, and damage to biodiversity.
 Our study showed that the aggressive industrial expansion caused over 11 plant species and 18 animal species to become endangered, in addition to a fundamental modifications to the natural terrain.
 A river ecosystem restoration plan was developed alongside new policy recommendations, and the establishment of a mandatory preparation process of an environmental impact assessment.
 The study serves as a pilot project for other catchment basins in the country to curb this intrusive and environmentally damaging practice.

 Working with NGO T.E.R.R.E.
 Liban, Integrated Services performed a study assessing the national water strategy draft issued by the Ministry of Energy and Water.
 Major areas of improvement were identified.
 The study highlighted the need for coordination among relevant ministries, the relevant directorates, and the inclusion of the private sector to reach a sustainable and integrated national water strategy.
 Some of the critical limitations pertain to the lack of power sources, and the traditional dependence on fossil fuel to operate pumping stations, treatment plants, and reservoir replenishment facilities.
 Integrated Services proposed a fast transfer to renewable sources of energy including wind, solar, and coastal.
 Other options that are independent of fossil fuel include hydroelectric power.
 However, the latter depends on surface water flow and therefore is susceptible to drought due to global warming, and flow fluctuations due to climate change.
 The project extended between 2020 and 2021.